 Your freshly installed putting green does not have to be flat and boring.
 We offer a variety of customizations that can improve your game.
+If you're stuck on how to make a putting green that's right for you, let us help you with the design process.
 The area can be designed to create a challenging course that is fun to play with your friends and family.
 We can strategically place cups, shelves, undulations, dry creeks, and bunkers to give you an authentic-looking game.
 Because your artificial putting green won't have bumps and divots that are inevitable with natural grass, the area will be a lot more visually appealing as well.

 Installing conventional grass comes with a long list of maintenance duties.
 Watering, weeding, fertilizing, edging, and mowing to just name a few.
 When maintaining a putting green, this upkeep is even more important because it will affect the gameplay.
 Artificial grass is a low-maintenance option that requires little work and always looks its best.

 The design and size of your putting green are completely up to you.
 You can keep it simple or include practice elements such as hitting mats, large boxes, ponds, or a creek bed.
 You can also practice off the green with grass bunkers and sand berm bunkers.

 When installing putting green lawns, it is important to select the correct grass materials.
 A longer pile system is typically chosen by avid golfers who want to adjust the speed of their course.
 Longer piles also offer a closer comparison to a natural green.
 Lower piles offer consistency, but less flexibility.
 Most are designed to provide consistent ball roll and natural reaction.
 We use materials with proven technology and consistent performance.
 Putt pads support longer shots, help deaden the ball, and serve great for chipping.